sbinlondon/sbinlondon.github.io/README.md

 ## What's all this then?

-Well, it seems you've found my application webpage for [Founders and Coders](https://foundersandcoders.com), a non-profit coding camp based in sunny London :sun_with_face: :gb:
+Well, it seems you've found my application page for [Founders and Coders](https://foundersandcoders.com), a nonprofit coding course based in sunny London :sun_with_face: :gb:

 My prerequisite journey is almost complete: